milenavuletic/Fin-GAN/README.md

 The Fin-GAN code and some other supplements are available here.
 The main code is in the Fin-GAN-online.py file, but you can also find the data cleaning file and the list of stocks and the corresponding ETFs.
 The data can be download from CRSP on WRDS.
 I saved all files as TICKER-data.csv, which is the notation used in the code.
 Please adjust to your own needs.

+Fin-GAN-example.py is an example on how to run the functions from the main Fin-GAN file.

 For Xavier initialisation the following lines can be uncommented:

         # nn.init.xavier_normal_(self.lstm.weight_ih_l0)